JasperXuEvolution/Random_promoter/README.md

 ## 3. Scrips to extract expression information
 * Refer to the folder expression_information_generation
 * Expression_information_generation.bash contains all the procdures for extracting the expression information.

+## 4. Expression data generation for random promoters
+* Refer to the folder expression analysis
 * RD_data_processing_SCD.ipynb and RD_data_processing_YPD.ipynb contains the initial filtering and combining steps.
 * RD_data_processing_Step2.ipynb contains the steps for further filtering and compared expression of random promoter to controls

-## 4. Expression data generation for random promoters
-* Refer to the folder expression analysis
-* RD_data_processing.ipynb is for processing random promoter expression data

 ## 5. RNAseq data pipelines
 * Refer to the folder RNAseq_data_generation
+* YPD_data_pipeline.bash/SCD_data_pipeline.bash is the Pipeline file

 ## 5. Plot figures
 * Refer to the folder Figures